L-Marcel/tailwind-factory/README.md

 A lib to create and extends React components defining variants like Stitches using Tailwind!

+# WARNING
+Sorry version number, got a big error uploading the prerelease.
+I'm creating a plugin for this application.

 # Summary
 1. [Installation](#installation)
    1. [Tailwind Configuration](#tailwind-configuration)